Last Updated on November 14, 2020 by Oddmund Groette

 What happens when cash is returned to shareholders?

 Unfortunately, the example above is unlikely to happen in the real world: A company can’t just endlessly retain earnings and compound at the same rate as before.
-Sooner or later the marginal rate of return plummets and the company needs to return cash back to shareholders either via dividends or buybacks.
+Sooner or later the marginal rate of return plummets and the company needs to return the cash back to shareholders either via dividends or buybacks.
 This complicates our model, but this is of course a much more likely scenario.

 Let’s continue using the same example from above but now change the assumptions: